awsdocs/amazon-lumberyard-user-guide/doc_source/script-canvas-editor-interface.md

 View and modify your saved bookmarks\.
 You can use bookmarks to save locations on your script and then use keyboard shortcuts to move to that location\.
 For more information, see [Adding Bookmarks for Script Canvas](script-canvas-bookmarks.md)\.

 **Comments**
 You can create floating blocks of text on the Script Canvas editor canvas\.
-For more information, see [Adding Comments for Script Canvas](script-canvas-block-commenting.md)\.
+For more information, see [Commenting Nodes](script-canvas-block-commenting.md)\.